RPI-ITWS/ITWS4500-ricee3/Lab 4/READMELAB4.md

 working the same as it was on my lab 3 becaue I forgot how everything was supposed to function.
 I'm not a fan of react tbh, although I think that I liked react more than Node because Node was the most annoying thing ever.

+CREATIVITY -
+My creativity throghout my website is getting the website to switch from light to dark mode whenever the button is click.
+Onces the button is clicked the whole website information switches to the preference of the user.
+They can always switch back and forth whenever they like.

 LINKS USED TO HELP -